 Historic All Access – FNM at Home Event Guide and Decklists

 This week’s FNM at Home event allows you to bring any Historic deck, even if the cards are not in your collection!
-For the next 24 or so hours, this is a great opportunity to try out some new Historic decks.
-As the card pool gets larger and larger, Historic is a format that might not be suitable for all players and this event allows you to dip your toes into it.
+For the next 24 or so hours, this is a great opportunity to try out some Historic decks you always wanted to play.
+The format never rotates, but as the card pool gets larger and larger, Historic is a format that might not be suitable for all players and this event allows you to dip your toes into it.
 Who knows, maybe you’ll find a deck you just love?
 This guide outlines the event information, deck suggestions, and things to consider as you play in this event.

 Connect with your local game store while keeping yourself and others safe by playing Friday Night Magic (FNM) on MTG Arena!

 Today’s event is Historic All Access: While you’ll still bring a Historic deck you won’t need the cards!
 Try out that new deck you’ve had your eye on, or create something new!

 You can receive a code for an Arena FNM Promo Pack containing two cosmetic items when you share your results with your local game store.
 Find out how, as well as a list of banned cards HERE.